Vienna to Munich - 15 Best Ways to Travel in 2026

 People Also Ask

-• Vienna to Munich distance
+• How far is Vienna from Munich

 The distance from Vienna to Munich is around 400 km.